Alexis-Bll/network-lab-portfolio/enterprise-network-lab/labs/02-access-layer.md

  no shutdown
 ```

+### Key Takeaway:

-This demonstrates that an SVI requires:
+An SVI requires:
 - The VLAN to exist
 - Active Layer 2 participation
-- The interface to be administratively up
+- The interface to be administratively enabled

 ---

-# 📄 Part 6 - Advanced Security Features (Implementing DAI)

----

-## Dynamic ARP Inspection (DAI)
+## Advanced Security – Dynamic ARP Inspection (DAI)

 Dynamic ARP Inspection (DAI) was implemented on the access layer switches to protect against ARP spoofing and man-in-the-middle attacks.